 - 1. Approval: Student groups are required to obtain approval from the Office of Student Life to sponsor any event with alcohol on and off campus.
-To request approval please fill out the Request form for Events with Alcohol located on the Resources and Policies page.
-The form must be submitted two weeks before the event.
+To request approval please fill out the Student Organization Spending Request located on the Office of Student Life CampusGroups page The form must be submitted two weeks before the event.
 Student groups will not be reimbursed for alcohol expenses for any event with alcohol that was not approved in advance by Student Life and/or if the alcohol was not purchased and served through a licensed third-party vendor. - 2.
-On Campus Events: Student groups are required to contract with a third party vendor with a liquor license and liability insurance to obtain and serve alcoholic beverages when sponsoring any event on campus.
+On Campus Events: Student groups are required to contract with a third party vendor with a liquor license and liability insurance to serve alcoholic beverages when sponsoring any event on campus.
 The third party vendor must operate under a liquor license and carry liability insurance acceptable in amount and form to the University's Office of Risk Management.
 See Insurance Requirements in Section 14. - 3.
 Off Campus Events: Any student group event off campus with alcohol must take place at a venue that operates under a liquor license and carries liability insurance acceptable in amount and form to the University's Office of Risk Management.
 The venue should also have easily accessible food and non-alcoholic beverages.
 The Law Center does not reimburse students for renting space off campus for student group events. - 4.
-Reservations: Student groups hosting an event with alcohol on campus are required to submit an Event Request Reservation Form to the Office of Event Management and Scheduling, at least two weeks in advance of the event, indicating that alcohol will be served and by which approved vendor.
-An event intake meeting with the Office of Student Life is required to receive
+Reservations: Student groups hosting an event with alcohol on campus are required to submit an Event Request Reservation Form to the Office of Event Management and Scheduling, at least two weeks in advance of the event, indicating that alcohol will be served.
+An event intake meeting with the Office of Student Life is required to receive approval and finalize the reservation.
+Student groups will not be reimbursed for alcohol expenses for an event that was not approved in advance by the Office of Student Life and/or if the alcohol was not served through a licensed third-party vendor.

-1 "Student": Any currently enrolled person, full or part time, regardless of program.
+&lt;sup>1"Student": Any currently enrolled person, full or part time, regardless of program.

-2 "Student Groups": Any number of persons who have met the registration requirements and been approved as a student organization with the Office of Student Life; or any number of students that function as a student group supervised within a university department.
+&lt;sup>2Student Groups": Any number of persons who have met the registration requirements and been approved as a student organization with the Office of Student Life; or any number of students that function as a student group supervised within a university department.